hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 ## Creating an Environment
 * `conda create -n [name]` The base command.
 * `-n` specifies the name of my new environment.
+    * The environment will be located at `~/miniconda/envs/[name]`.
-    * If you would prefer you can instead specify a path to the environment with `-p /prefix/for/env/location`/
+    * If you would prefer you can instead specify a path to the environment with `-p /prefix/for/env/location`, but then you will have to use the whole prefix to activate it in the future.
 * `python=x.x` Specifying a python version is optional.
 * `packagename=x.x` Immediately install packagename to the environment, downloading it if you don't have it.
 Specifying a version is optional; if not specified conda will choose the most recent version that is compatible with your other dependencies.